datanav/docs/technical/powerofficego-powerofficego.rst

 ------------------------------------------------------
 Before any synchronization can take place, a link between a Powerofficego Customers and a PowerOfficeGo Contactperson must be established.

-A new PowerOfficeGo Contactperson will be created from a Powerofficego Customers if it is connected to a Powerofficego Salesorder that is synchronized into PowerOfficeGo.
+A new PowerOfficeGo Contactperson will be created from a Powerofficego Customers if it is connected to a Powerofficego Salesorder, or Salesorders that is synchronized into PowerOfficeGo.

 Once a link between a Powerofficego Customers and a PowerOfficeGo Contactperson is established, it will keep in sync between the two systems, regardless of where it is edited.